 Employees are very important to TIE Kinetix and our employees are the driving force behind our success, and critical to TIE Kinetix's profitability, sustainability and long-term growth.
 We strive to be a good employer and invest in engaging, supporting and developing our people and treating their safety and wellbeing as a paramount concern.
 Personal growth of our staff is of great value to the Company.
 This can be obtained through setting challenging targets, guidance by management and education.

 The personal growth of the staff members is closely monitored and recurring evaluations and assessment meetings take place.

 Since the worlds of mobile, social media, big data, and multi-channel are subject to constant change, TIE Kinetix and its business is changing as well.
 All these changes necessitate a more result-oriented approach.
-This belief is the reason for TIE Kinetix to further improve its existing performance and competency management towards its employees in 2017, in order to enable and optimize the realization and support of the organizational strategy.
+This belief is the reason for TIE Kinetix to further improve its existing performance and competency management towards its employees in 2018, in order to enable and optimize the realization and support of the organizational strategy.

 The workforce of TIE Kinetix is diverse and multicultural as TIE Kinetix employs a large variety of nationalities.
 In official announcements and communication TIE uses English as the main international business language.
-As a result thereof the non-native English speakers may be offered training in the English language.
-In order to improve the integration, TIE Kinetix has additionally offered Dutch lessons to the foreign staff members in the Netherlands.

 In general TIE Kinetix aims to provide its staff members with safe and healthy working conditions.
-The absence due to illness in financial year 2017 amounted to 1.5% (excl. pregnancy leave, 2016: 1.5%), which is low compared to the average of 3.2% in the same period for the commercial services sector in The Netherlands (source: Statistics Netherlands/Centraal Bureau voor de Statistiek).
+The absence due to illness in financial year 2018 amounted to 2.3% (excl. pregnancy leave, 2017: 1.5%), which is low compared to the average of 3.5% in the same period for the commercial services sector in The Netherlands (source: Statistics Netherlands/Centraal Bureau voor de Statistiek).